MakePixelsWork/CoreBootstrap/README.md

 ### PrePros settings

-- You can set PrePros to detect file changes in the other SCSS files, so it recompiles on each save.
-If you add your own, update the settings in the PrePros software.
+- When active, PrePros detects file changes and recompiles on each save.
+If you add your own files and/or (re)structure, you'll need to update the settings within the PrePros software.
-- PrePros constantly updates this file, so I've exluded it in the .gitignore file
+- PrePros constantly updates its settings file, so I've exluded it in the .gitignore file
-- I have made a 'prepros-backup.config' file available, in case you want to see the settings, or update them in between different machines.
+- I've made a 'prepros-backup.config' file available, in case you want to see the settings or update them in between different machines/projects.
+- Check the PrePros website for more info.

 ## Addendum